gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/python.md

 tags: [Software, Module]
 ---

-The TU/e Umbrella HPc cluster has environment modules available specially for Pyhton, an overview can be found here: [Python Modules] (../../modules/python/)
+The TU/e Umbrella HPc cluster has environment modules available specially for Pyhton, an overview can be found here: [Python Modules](../../modules/python/)

 Please open a terminal and log in to the cluster.